-Central communication studies majors obtain a broad education that prepares them to take their place in the career world.
-Majors are working in diverse fields such as social and mass media, public relations, marketing, management and human resources, nonprofit services, healthcare, politics and law.
-Award-winning faculty are experts in the field whose connections help students reach their goals, including internships and jobs.
+Central communication studies majors experience a broad education that prepares them to take their place in diverse fields such as social and mass media, public relations, marketing, management and human resources, nonprofit services, healthcare, politics and law.
 Communication studies students develop skills in critical thinking, writing and speaking for a variety of audiences in the contexts of interpersonal, intercultural, public and mediated communication.

 Connect with the communication studies department on Facebook for other news and events.